Unfairly Occupying Common Spaces

 Q: What should I do if I suspect a roommate is unfairly occupying the common spaces within the property?

-• Tenant should submit a complaint via email or support ticket to Alcove Support, providing details of the situation and any evidence available.
+• Tenants should submit a complaint via email or support ticket to Alcove Support, providing details of the situation and any evidence available.

 Q: What happens after I submit a complaint?